F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 1. go to `settings` -> `Build, Execution, Deployment` -> `CMake`
 1. select the profile you want to deactivate
 1. uncheck the `Enable profile` checkbox located at the top of the profile settings

+### Running tests
+Clion has a built-in support for certain test frameworks, e.g., Google Test.
+In addition to running the whole test target, we can run each individual test by clicking the test icon next to the first line of the test function.

+Note that **bare ctest tests are not supported**.
+To run them, use the CLion terminal to run the `ctest` command.

 ### Troubleshooting